-- Breast Implant Exchange – One or both implants are exchanged to give better symmetry, replace a ruptured implant, swap implants sizes, or simply provide better results.
+Breast Implant Exchange – One or both implants are exchanged to give better symmetry, replace a ruptured implant, swap implant sizes, or simply provide better results.

-- Capsulotomy – Incisions are made on the inside of a tightened, scarred implant pocket (capsule) to loosen the pocket and allow the implant to move freely and shift downward into a more relaxed position.
+Capsulotomy – Incisions are made on the inside of a tightened, scarred implant pocket (capsule) to loosen the pocket and allow the implant to move freely and shift down into a more relaxed position.

-- Capsulectomy – If the capsule has becomes calcified, the entire capsule is removed
+Capsulectomy – If the capsule has become calcified, the entire capsule is removed

 No breast surgery patient anticipates the need for a second procedure, but when such conditions occur, it is extremely important to select a board-certified plastic surgeon with experience in all types of revisionary procedures.
 The surgeons at Changes Plastic Surgery & Spa have 36 years of combined experience in correcting and revising complications and substandard surgeries performed by other surgeons.